Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

 </tbody>
 </table>

-**Slimes merge in a predetermined order: red, green, blue.**
+**Slimes merge in a predetermined order: red, green, blue.
+When two merging slimes have the same colour, the one with the larger damage absorbs the other.**

-- When slimes occupy the same tile, **red slimes** absorb other red slimes first with the red slime dealing the most damage absorbing the one dealing less damage, followed by green slimes and then blue slimes.
+- When slimes occupy the same tile, **red slimes** absorb other red slimes first, followed by green slimes and then blue slimes.
 - If there are no red slimes, **green slimes** absorb other green slimes first, followed by blue slimes.
 - If there are no red or green slimes, **blue slimes** absorb each other.